Beck, Bogert & Appice: History

 On February 1, 1973, the trio embarked on a UK tour that took in concert halls and university campus venues, and ended at the Top Rank in Cardiff on February 18, 1973.
 On February 20, the group appeared on the French TV show Pop Deux in front of 2,000 fans.
 On March 28, 1973, the band started its U.S. tour at the Music Hall, and Beck unveiled a new effect by using the Talk box for the first time.
 The trio finished the first part of its tour on April 16, 1973, at Winterland in San Francisco, having played 18 venues.
-After another tour break the band resumed its tour of the U.S., starting at the Seattle Centre Arena on April 26 and finishing at the Honolulu International Centre on May 8; it flew on to a Japanese tour which started at Nippon Budokan on May 14 and ended five days later on May 19, 1973, at Koseinenkin Hall in Osaka.
+After another tour break the band resumed its tour of the U.S., starting at the Seattle Center Arena on April 26 and finishing at the Honolulu International Centre on May 8; it flew on to a Japanese tour which started at Nippon Budokan on May 14 and ended five days later on May 19, 1973, at Koseinenkin Hall in Osaka.

 A tour of Europe started on July 8, 1973, and took in the annual European rock festival circuit.
 The group traveled to venues in West Germany and the Netherlands, then arrived in Paris to conclude the tour on July 14, 1973.
 Another U.S. tour hastily was arranged to cover the East Coast and Southern states, such as Pennsylvania, North Carolina, Florida, Maryland, and Georgia.
 The tour started on July 11, 1973, and came to an abrupt end when Beck left on July 17.

 Live in Japan was released on October 21, 1973.
 This album was a compilation of performances recorded in Osaka during the May tour in Japan.
 On November 21, 1973, the band traveled to France to start its second European tour as Beck, Bogert & Appice.
 After a Christmas break, the band started a British tour, which began at Newcastle on January 10.
 Fourteen shows followed, taking them to Brighton, Leeds, Liverpool, Sheffield, Bristol, London, Glasgow and Edinburgh.
 The tour ended on February 29 at the Caley Picture House in Edinburgh.

 On January 26, 1974, the band played at the Rainbow Theatre as part of a European tour.
 This concert was broadcast in full on the U.S. show Rock Around the World on September 9, 1974.
 This was the last recorded work by the band, and previewed songs intended for a second studio album were included on the bootleg At Last Rainbow.
 A medley with "You Shook Me" and "BBA Boogie" was included on the Jeff Beck compilation Beckology (1991).
 Recording sessions for a second studio album began in January 1974.
 On May 18, 1974, New Musical Express wrote "Rumours concerning an imminent split in BBA, which have been rife for several weeks, were confirmed by bassist Tim Bogert".
 Melody Maker also reported the breakup of the band at that time.
 The band dissolved before the completion of a second studio album.